 - A. Each Board of Trustees shall adopt a policy on illegal drugs, the provisions of which shall be consistent with the requirements of Section II of this policy.
-The chancellor shall file a copy of the campus policy with the president, and notice of any change that maybemay be made in the policy from time to time also shall be filed with the president. - B. To carry out this policy, it generally will be necessary for each campus to revise its current policies and programs.
+The chancellor shall file a copy of the campus policy with the president, and notice of any change that maybe made in the policy from time to time also shall be filed with the president. - B. To carry out this policy, it generally will be necessary for each campus to revise its current policies and programs.
 New activities will have to be initiated in some University agencies that heretofore have not had a specific policy on illegal drugs.
 The president will confer with the chancellors to determine what additional funding may be needed to make this policy effective, and the president will make recommendations to the Board of Governors by the fall of 1988 for any budget request or increases in fees that may be needed to achieve this objective. - C. Each chancellor shall designate a coordinator of drug education.
 This person, acting under the authority of the chancellor, will be responsible for overseeing all actions and programs relating to the campus policy. - D. Annually, each chancellor shall submit to the Board of Trustees a report on campus activities related to illegal drugs for the preceding year.
-The reports shall include, as a minimum, the following: C. University institutions must comply with applicable state and federal law regarding illegal drugs including, without limitation, the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and - 1. a listingCommunities Act Amendments of the major education activities conducted during the year; - a report on any illegal drug-related incidents, including any sanctions imposed; - 3. an assessment by the chancellor1989.
-In accordance with the latter, each institution must conduct a biennial review of the effectiveness of the campus program and; - 4. any proposed changes in the policy onits educational programs regarding illegal drugs.
+The reports shall include, as a minimum, the following: - 1. a listing of the major education activities conducted during the year; - 2. a report on any illegal drug-related incidents, including any sanctions imposed; - 3. an assessment by the chancellor of the effectiveness of the campus program and;

+4. any proposed changes in the policy on illegal drugs.

-A copy and the consistency of the report shall be provided to the president, who shall confer with the chancellor about the effectiveness sanction enforcement, and maintain the results of campus programs.
+A copy of the report shall be provided to the president, who shall confer with the chancellor about the effectiveness of campus programs.
 The president periodically shall report to the Board of Governors.